Jack Hidary: Social and policy initiatives

-Jack Hidary has been a vocal proponent of renewable energy.
+In 2008, Hidary helped draft the Cash for Clunkers program.
+He has been a vocal proponent of renewable energy.
 He is a trustee of the X Prize Foundation and the co-founder of the Auto X Prize, which inspired the development of highly fuel-efficient vehicles.

 Hidary has served as a partner or trustee for numerous New York City groups, including the Partnership for New York City and the Citizens Budget Commission.

 He has served on several boards including the advisory council for the National Renewable Energy Lab (NREL).
 He is on the board of the X Prize Foundation.